Nikki McPhatter, Theodore Manning: Killer Had Sex After Murder Of Woman He Met Online, On ID’s ‘Web Of Lies’

 A Blazing End

 Family members will never forget Nikki McPhatter, a beautiful woman who loved extreme sports and adventure.
-They wished that they could have stopped the feisty young woman from going to Theodore Manning’s home that day.
-But no one had anyway of knowing how it would all end.
+They wished that they could have stopped the feisty young woman from going to Theodore Manning’s home that day, but no one had any way of knowing how it would all end.

 Theodore Roosevelt Manning was sentenced to 30 years in prison, WISTV-10 reported.
 Kendra Goodman only served about two years in prison in exchange for her testimony against Manning.

-In addition to Investigation Discovery’s Web Of Lies, the Theodore Manning case also played out on TV One’s Fatal Attraction and was profiled on an old episode of America’s Most Wanted in 2009.
+In addition to Investigation Discovery’s Web of Lies, the Theodore Manning case also played out on TV One’s Fatal Attraction and was profiled on an old episode of America’s Most Wanted in 2009.

-Web Of Lies airs tonight at 10/9 p.m.
+Web of Lies airs tonight at 10/9 p.m.
 Central on Investigation Discovery.
 On a previous episode, the story of Instagram selfie killer Amanda Taylor aired.

 [Featured Image by Nikki McPhatter/Facebook]